Recommendations

 5 years to 15 years, 250 mg at night

-See the BNF for children (BNFC) for appropriate use and dosing in specific populations, for example, hepatic and renal impairment.
+See the BNF for children (BNFC) for appropriate use and dosing in specific populations, for example, in children or young people with hepatic or renal impairment.

 Choose antibiotics according to recent culture and susceptibility results where possible, with rotational use based on local policies.
 Select a different antibiotic for prophylaxis if treating an acute UTI.
 If 2 or more antibiotics are appropriate, choose the antibiotic with the lowest acquisition cost.